ZawadiLMG/Income-Prediction-Model/README.md

 # Income-Prediction-Model
-A machine learning model to predict whether an individual earns above or below a certain amount
+A machine learning model to predict whether an individual earns above or below 50,000 USD